-filter while pulling straight out.
-Unfasten or unlatch the the filter fits tightly over the outlet tube to create the critical seal, there will be some initial resistance, similar to breaking the seal on a jar.
+Rotate the filter while pulling straight out.

+Unfasten or unlatch the service cover.
+Because the filter fits tightly over the outlet tube to create the critical seal, there will be some initial resistance, similar to breaking the seal on a jar.
 Gently move the end of the filter back and forth to break the seal then rotate while pulling straight out.
 Avoid knocking the filter against the housing.